-- b) An adequate definition of the crime, including all essential elements, must first be given to the alien.
-This must conform to the law of the jurisdiction where the offense is alleged to have been committed, and it must be explained in understandable terms. - c) The alien must then admit all the factual elements, which constitute the crime. - d) The alien must thereafter admit the fact that he has committed the crime in other words, the legal conclusion. - e) The admission by the alien of the crime must be explicit, unequivocal, and unqualified. - f) It must also appear from the statute and statements of the alien that the crime which he has admitted committing involves moral turpitude.
+- a.
+It must first be established that under the law where the act was alleged to have been committed that it is a crime. - b.
+An adequate definition of the crime, including all essential elements, must first be given to the alien.
+This must conform to the law of the jurisdiction where the offense is alleged to have been committed, and it must be explained in understandable terms. - c.
+The alien must then admit all the factual elements, which constitute the crime. - d.
+The alien must thereafter admit the fact that he has committed the crime in other words, the legal conclusion.4 - e.
+The admission by the alien of the crime must be explicit, unequivocal, and unqualified. - f.
+It must also appear from the statute and statements of the alien that the crime which he has admitted committing involves moral turpitude.
 It is not necessary that the alien admit that the crime involves moral turpitude.